 The main hill at Currie Park is not super steep, so it’s easy to sled down for all skill levels and ages.
 One of the best parts of this sledding hill in Wisconsin is the heated snack bar over by the golf course.
 Safety-wise, you don’t have to worry about trees but be wary of the icy river at the bottom of the hills, and you won’t find any fences around either.

-If you are wanting a full-on hot meal, make sure to check out our best restaurants in Milwaukee article.
+If you want a full-on hot meal, make sure to check out our best restaurants in Milwaukee article.

 - Address: 3535 N Mayfair Rd, Wauwatosa